Doomlazer/SQ4CDBirdyEggRestoration/README.md

 ## version 0.4

  Restores both software store easter eggs in the CD version of SQ4.
-Also fixes the Floppy version lockup when both eggs are exicuted at the same time.
+Also fixes the Floppy version lockup when both eggs are executed at the same time.

 ## INSTALLATION